tsoa-community/docs/upgrading.md

 };
 ```

-_One of the types currently not covered yet is the `Record` type.
-Please note that this is experimental and there may be cases we unknowingly do not cover yet.
-Please report any issues you find_

 ### Support for conditional types

 As of version 2.8, TypeScript supports conditional types.
 The syntax is very close to the ternary operator and enables expression of 2 (or more) different types based on a condition.
 Please refer to the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/advanced-types.html#conditional-types) for details.